Board-certified physicians medically review Drugwatch content to ensure its accuracy and quality.

 PPIs come with rare but potentially life-threatening complications.
 Side effects range from bone fractures to heart attacks to kidney disease.

-Still, 15 million Americans routinely take PPIs.
+Still, 15 million Americans routinely take PPIs in 2022.
 As many as 10.5 million people take PPIs even when they shouldn’t.

 “The majority of people taking these drugs are getting little to no benefit but all the risks.”